odysseyscience/docker-logstash/README.md

 >   fwdkey

 >   fwdcrt

+Remember to provide ETCD IP for accessing the populated keys.
+(Default is 127.0.0.1)

 ### Logstash Forwarder
 For pushing your logs into Logstash make sure you have copied certificated to your logged machine and set up logstash-forwarder accourdigly to it's manual. <a href="https://github.com/elasticsearch/logstash-forwarder">LINK</a>